-The AARS sorts through all the new rose introductions each year and chooses only one to a handful of the top performers to be awarded their Rose(s) of the Year designation.
-Out of all the winners since the 1960s, these made their list of top ten for fragrance.
+The AARS sorts through all the new rose introductions each year and chooses only one of a handful of the top performers to be awarded their Rose(s) of the Year designation.
+Out of all the winners since the 1960s, this collection made their list of top ten for fragrance.

 01 of 10

 Double Delight, a hybrid tea rose with a long season of bloom, was an AARS winner back in 1977.
 The double blossoms have a rich, creamy white to pale pink center with deep, ruby edging.
-They have a bushy habit, growing to about 4-5 feet with a 2-3 foot spread.
+They have a bushy habit, growing to about four to five feet with a two to three-foot spread.

-Double Delight shows good disease resistance, although less so in wet weather, which also does in the blossoms.
+Double Delight shows good disease resistance, although less so in wet weather.
 Expect a sweet, spicy scent.

 02 of 10

 Elle, a 2005 winner, is another hybrid tea rose.
 She displays above average disease resistance, especially to black spot and mildew.
 The blossoms are a soft, shell pink set off by glossy, dark green foliage.
-All of that plus a spicy, citrusy scent.
+They give off an intoxicating spicy, citrusy scent.

-Elle promises to make an excellent cut flower, with 4-5 inch wide blooms held on 10-14 inch stems.
+Elle promises to make an excellent cut flower, with four to five inch wide blooms held on 10 to 14-inch stems.

 03 of 10